Who knew that the delicatessen was actually a man cave, one filled to overflowing with potent symbols of male virility?

 And the overstuffed, skyscraper pastrami and corned beef sandwiches that became the standard, iconic fare of the New York deli?
 They were stand-ins for the aspirations and appetites of the Jewish male as he made his food-rich journey from the Lower East Side to the gilded suburbs, and from the margins of American life to the very center of it, with a wallet that may have been overstuffed as well.
 Holding one of those meaty sandwiches in your paws (“There’s something about men and beef,” Merwin quipped), was like holding the American Dream.

 But the deli wasn’t only about sex, of course.
 Merwin argues that, in important ways, the deli came to replace the synagogue as the central address for Jewish life as Jews became more secularized, more assimilated and increasingly unmoored from the traditions of the Old Country.
+It was a place, as the sweet theme song for the hit TV show “Cheers” proclaims, “where everybody knows your name, and everybody’s glad you came.”
 Like the Irish pub, the Italian social hall and the African-American barbershop, the deli, which was largely a male domain, Merwin said, was a place to recharge your Jewish batteries with your fellow landsmen.

 But sex was never far from the menu.
 When Alvy Singer (Woody Allen) courts Annie Hall (Diane Keaton), he takes her — where else? — to a Midtown deli.
 It’s a setting, Merwin said, where he’s in his element, “he’s in control” of the dating situation.
 And he can only shrug and look quizzically as she orders a pastrami on white bread with lettuce and tomato.